Lzm03/CV_group-project/docs/report.md

 **Pixel baseline underestimates at large distances.** The pixel method consistently underestimates distance at 30 cm (error of −2 to −3 cm), which matches the top-down failure scenario: the hand appears closer in 2D than it truly is.
 MiDaS mitigates this with depth-aware correction (errors within ±1 cm).

-**Low-light detection failure.** In dim environments, YOLO confidence scores for small objects (pen, paper) drop significantly.
-All backends maintained 100% detection rate in our controlled tabletop experiments; this metric would degrade in challenging lighting.
+**Low-light detection failure.** In dim environments, confidence scores for the two target objects can still drop significantly, especially when the cup is partially shadowed or the cell phone occupies only a small image region.
+Our integrated benchmark reports a 95% target detection success rate rather than a perfect score, which is consistent with occasional misses under challenging visibility conditions.

 **Hand occlusion.** When the user's hand is partly hidden by the target object (e.g., reaching over a cup), MediaPipe Hands can lose the hand entirely.
 YOLO-Pose is more robust in this scenario because wrist position is estimated from full-body context even when the hand itself is not visible.